 Chopsticks are an iconic part of Asian culture and food.
 Chopsticks are not only used in China but also in Japan, Korea, Vietnam, and other southeast countries.

-As a result of chopsticks been in each country, there are different types of chopsticks that are modified or adjusted to there local cuisine in each country.
+As a result of chopsticks being in each country, there are different types of chopsticks that are modified or adjusted to their local cuisine in each country.
 The main types of chopsticks are.

 - Chinese Chopsticks.

 Chinese chopsticks have a blunt at the end of the chopstick.
 And shaped in a rectangle with Chinese chopsticks are both much thicker and longer than the Korean and Japanese chopsticks.

 Chinese food tends to come pre-cut into smaller and more manageable pieces.
 It’s much faster to cook when all your food is in bits and pieces.

 Korean food is based on eating seafood.
 And Korean chopsticks are made from metal cause after the Korean War, most of the land was stripped of trees, so you have nothing to make chopsticks with, metal.

 Cause of the metal being used to make Korean chopsticks it can be hard to pick up food with the chopsticks so they made the chopsticks flat so that they can pick such foods easier.

 With Japan being an island, its food is seafood-based.
 Japanese chopsticks have pointy tips as you can pick fish bones easier than blunt chopsticks.
 They are shorter than the Chinese chopsticks.